 First up was ScyllaDB’s Calle Wilund, who explained best practices for Change Data Capture in ScyllaDB.
 CDC is enabled in ScyllaDB per table.
 When enabled it creates a CDC log, which is just another CQL table that records the changes to the base table.
 It can record all the deltas, as well as the pre- and post-images.

 The CDC log is stored distributed on nodes across the cluster, with rows ordered by timestamp and batch sequence.
 The topology will match the source table — the CDC log is collocated with, and its partition scheme will match the base table.
 Also, CDC data is transient.
 It has a Time to Live (TTL) which defaults to 24 hours, but is user-configurable, to ensure that it does not expand unbounded over time.

-After Calle next up was Tim Berglund of Confluent, who gave a practical example of how you can harness the power of Scylla’s CDC feature with Apache Kafka.
-Scylla’s under-development Kafka source connector is built on top of open source Debezium.
+After Calle next up was Tim Berglund of Confluent, who gave a practical example of how you can harness the power of ScyllaDB’s CDC feature with Apache Kafka.
+ScyllaDB’s under-development Kafka source connector is built on top of open source Debezium.

 Tim’s presentation went step-by-step through how the connector works, from setting it up, to showing how data flows from CQL tables to JSON in Kafka topics.
 For now, the connector only supports delta operations.
 Preimage and postimage will be added in the future, which Tim pointed out will match nicely with the “before” and “after” fields of Debezium.